Semrush helps you:

 Tesla Worldwide Sales

-Here’s a list of the top 10 electric car manufacturers between January and October 2023:
+Here’s a list of the top 10 electric car manufacturers in January 2025:

 Tesla Sales in the US